astropy/astropy/docs/coordinates/skycoord.rst

 frame-specific names can be used as keyword arguments:

 *ra*, *dec*: **LON**, **LAT** values, optional
-    RA and Dec for frames where this is preferred representation, including `~astropy.coordinates.ICRS`, `~astropy.coordinates.FK5`,
+    RA and Dec for frames where these are representation, including [FIXME] `~astropy.coordinates.ICRS`, `~astropy.coordinates.FK5`,
     `~astropy.coordinates.FK4`, and `~astropy.coordinates.FK4NoETerms`.